ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/polynomials.md

 :::note
 **Field-Specific Initialization Requirement**

-The Icicle library is structured such that each field or curve has its dedicated library implementation.
+The ICICLE library is structured such that each field or curve has its dedicated library implementation.
 As a result, initialization must be performed individually for each field or curve to ensure the correct setup and functionality of the library.
 :::